 Most people follow one of the three main looping trails mentioned below.
 The estimated times listed include time to stop along the way to read the signs and take pictures.
 I also included the total distance, so you get a sense of what is included with each loop.

 In addition to the flat, wooden walking paths, there are also several great hiking paths within the park.
-The 560-acre park has a total of 6 miles of trails.
+The 560-acre park has a total of 6 miles worth of trails.
 The four additional miles are unpaved routes that take you up the hills.

 Once you reach the edges of the park, many of these trails link up with longer trails on Mount Tamalpais.
 If you want to learn more about these routes, you can pick up a hiking map at the entrance to Muir Woods National Park.